JadeWeserPort: Characteristics

-With only limited commercial activity in Wilhelmshaven's hinterland most cargo will need further transportation by feeder vessels, railway or on the road.
-Expectations rest with the fact that JadeWeserPort will be the easternmost deep water port in Northern Europe able to berth the largest container vessels in present and future use up to a size of 18,000 Twenty-foot equivalent units.
+With only limited commercial activity in Wilhelmshaven's hinterland, most cargo will need further transportation by feeder vessels, railway, or on the road.
+Expectations rest with the fact that JadeWeserPort will be the easternmost deep-water port in Northern Europe able to berth the largest container vessels in present and future use up to a size of 18,000 twenty-foot equivalent units.
 Therefore, it is hoped that a major share of the overseas container traffic of Scandinavian and Baltic nations including the western part of Russia will be handled here (map of feeder routes).
 Growth rates in container shipping are expected to at least remain at the present 7% per year.

 The German railway company DB is upgrading the Wilhelmshaven–Oldenburg railway, to provide extra capacity for freight trains.
+The electrification of the rail connection was completed in December 2022.

 Port facilities

-The port area consists of the container handling zone, a logistics zone and major railway installations.
+The port area consists of the container handling zone, a logistics zone, and major railway installations.
 There will be sixteen major cranes for the loading and unloading of ships.
-These cranes are at the date of their construction the largest in the world, able to handle ships with 25 parallel rows of containers.
+These cranes were at the date of their construction the largest in the world, able to handle ships with 25 parallel rows of containers.

-The logistics zone allows for the establishment of cargo handling facilities.
-The first installation is the Nordfrost fruit and reefer terminal which opened in July 2012.
-It also houses a number of authorities such as customs and agricultural services.
+The logistics zone allows for the establishment of cargo-handling facilities.
+The first installation is the Nordfrost fruit and reefer terminal, which opened in July 2012.
+It also houses a number of authorities, such as customs and agricultural services.

 A marshalling yard with 16 tracks is situated at the northern edge of the port area, whereas the goods station with six tracks for loading and unloading of trains, are located in the center of the port area between the handling and the logistics zone.